 Courtyard Level, Hammer Museum

-The Billy Wilder Theater, home of UCLA Film & Television Archive's public programs, is among a select handful of venues nationwide able to exhibit an entire century's worth of moving images in their original formats.
-From the earliest silent films requiring variable speed projection to glorious classics printed on fragile nitrate stock all the way up to cutting-edge digital cinema—the Wilder can accommodate an astonishing array of screen technologies.
+The Billy Wilder Theater, home of UCLA Film & Television Archive's public programs, is among a handful of venues nationwide able to exhibit an entire century's worth of moving images in their original formats.
+From the earliest silent films requiring variable speed projection all the way up to cutting-edge digital cinema, the Wilder can accommodate an astonishing array of screen technologies.

 The box office opens one hour before show times.
 Visit our Ticket Info page for more information.

-Monday - Friday before 6 p.m.: $3 for first 3 hours with museum validation and $1.50 every 15 minutes thereafter.
+Monday - Friday before 6 p.m.: $6 for first 3 hours with Hammer Museum validation and $3 every 20 minutes thereafter.
 To obtain validation, show your ticket stub at the welcome desk in the museum lobby.

 See the map below:

 The theater is easily accessible by public transportation.
 Check the websites below for bus schedules, directions and fare information.

 About the Theater

 The theater's modern design by Michael Maltzan Architecture stylishly interprets cinema's play of light and movement in real space, and the 294-seat interior features comfortable leather seats with superb sightlines.
 The theater is made possible by a generous gift from Audrey L. Wilder and named in honor of Mrs. Wilder's late husband, the legendary screenwriter, director and producer.
 Born on the outskirts of the Austro-Hungarian empire, Billy Wilder fled Nazi Germany in the 1930s to become a master of Hollywood film language and a shrewd comic observer of the American scene.
 Among the many classics Wilder co-wrote and directed were Double Indemnity (1944), Sunset Boulevard (1950) and Some Like It Hot (1959).